 (3) Guidelines must be published in the prescribed way.

-(4) In performing any function under this Act the CEO is to take into account any guidelines.
+(4) In performing a function under an Act referred to in subsection (1), fisheries personnel must take into account any guidelines that are relevant to the performance of the function.

 (5) Nothing in subsection (4) —

-(a) derogates from the CEO’s duty to exercise his or her discretion in a particular case;
+(a) derogates from the duty of fisheries personnel to exercise a discretion in a particular case; or

-(b) precludes the CEO from taking into account matters not set out in the guidelines; or
+(b) precludes fisheries personnel from taking into account matters not set out in the guidelines; or

-(c) requires the CEO to take into account a guideline if the guideline is inconsistent with a provision of the Act under which the function is conferred.
+(c) requires fisheries personnel to take into account a guideline if the guideline is inconsistent with a provision of the Act under which the function is conferred.

 [Section 246 amended by No. 39 of 1997 s.
 14; No. 2 of 2002 s.
 22; No. 28 of 2006 s.
-236.]
+236; No. 43 of 2011 s.
+71.]

 247. Policy guidelines — foreign interests